Popular Science ( April 1971 )

 We had even more trouble with the octagonal-window machine.
 When

-it wouldn't run and we turned the shaft by hand, we could feel the
+it wouldn't run and we turned the shaft by hand, we could feel

-rotor dragging.
-We took it apart, felt all the surfaces on the
+the rotor dragging.
+We took it apart, felt all the surfaces on

 The rotor and corner separators are made from the same sheet of